Fetal Infant Mortality Review (FIMR) Project

-- a method for implementing continuous quality improvement (CQI); and,
+- a method for implementing continuous quality improvement (CQI)

-- For institutions and providers FIMR findings lead to improved quality of services; both duplication and gaps in services can be avoided.
+- For institutions and providers, FIMR findings lead to improved quality of services.
+This also means both duplications and gaps in services can be avoided.

 - For communities, the FIMR process empowers the community to create solutions where none existed and can improve existing service systems and community resources for women, infants, children, and families.